T4rk1n/dazzler/README.md

 ## Features

 - Fast WebSocket based communication, deliver updates in realtime to thousands of connected clients at once.
-- Lightweight bundles for fast initial page load.
+- Build desktop applications with Electron.
 - Support for third party integrations via middlewares.
 - Session & authentication systems.
-- No HTML/CSS/JS knowledge required, write everything with Python.
-- Multi-page based.
-- Hot reload.
-- Tons of components.
 - Tie & Transform API to perform updates on the client side.
-- Build desktop applications with Electron.

 ## Quickstart